wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 #### 2.2.2 Ensure time set is within appropriate limits

-The default NTP server is `time.apple.com`.
+1. The default NTP server is `time.apple.com`.

-   sudo ntpdate -sv time.apple.com
+   <strong><pre>sudo ntpdate -sv time.apple.com</strong></pre>

-However, the ntpdate tool was removed in macOS Mojave 10.14 because the `ntpd daemon` since  Mavericks (10.9) and Yosemite (10.10) is no longer responsible for adjusting the time. and instead a new program pacemaker has been introduced — so how can I know things are working or need adjustment to keep time?
+   However, the ntpdate tool was removed in macOS Mojave 10.14 because the `ntpd daemon` since Mavericks (10.9) and Yosemite (10.10) is no longer responsible for adjusting the time. and instead a new program pacemaker has been introduced.

+1. To know whether time is good or need adjustment to keep sync'd with reality:

-   sudo sntp -sS pool.ntp.org
+   <pre><strong>sudo sntp -sS pool.ntp.org</strong></pre>

+   Sample response:
+   <pre>+317.919218 +/- 0.124161 pool.ntp.org 51.81.209.232</pre>

 See https://apple.stackexchange.com/questions/117864/how-can-i-tell-if-my-mac-is-keeping-the-clock-updated-properly

 #### 2.4.3 Disable Screen Sharing